Hardwood Flooring Trends 2024

-On the higher end and those seeking environmentally friendly choices, natural oil finishes have been making significant inroads with manufacturers in the likes of Hallmark, WD Flooring and DuChateau and a seemingly forever list.
+On the higher end and those seeking environmentally friendly choices, natural oil finishes have been gaining popularity, but do have their own set of pros and cons.

-Reasons are obvious as these finishes contain little if any VOC's and are much easier to repair.
+These finishes contain little if any VOC's and are much easier to repair.
 However, they can be a maintenance headache for some and premature color wear in high traffic areas can be a reality.
 Additionally, for those that obsess with perfection, water and grease spots can be problematic.
 Ideally, these finishes are suited more for those that have professionals maintain their floors.
 Or if you have plenty of time to look after them yourself; not always an easy task.

 What Areas Of The Home Are Hardwoods Being Installed?

 Of the many floors installed today, areas of use have expanded over the years.
 More common areas used for new flooring today include; foyers, great, and dining rooms, dens, libraries, home offices, and hallways leading to bedrooms.
 Kitchens and powder rooms fall right behind while bedrooms are often preferred for carpeting.

 Kitchens?
 Yes.
 Maintained properly, wood flooring in kitchens play a significant role.
-However, sheet vinyl, ceramic tile, or stone lead by a large margin as the floor covering of choice.
+However, vinyl, ceramic tile, or stone lead by a large margin as the floor covering of choice.

 What Hardwood Floor Types Should We Choose?

 I will have to leave this one up to you.
 If you haven't noticed, there are a myriad of choices and options these days, but solid 3/4" products are still the leading choice if you have a wood sub floor.
 Keep in mind, the popularity of wide plank floors limits solid products as they do not perform well in most environments.
 This is why you’re probably hearing many salespeople today recommending engineered hardwoods.

-For those with concrete subfloors, engineered hardwoods should be considered in either a glue down application or floating installation.
+For those with concrete subfloors, engineered hardwoods should be considered in either a glue down application.
 However, this does not rule out genuine solid wood flooring on concrete, but uses have fallen off dramatically in the last five years with the advent of thick veneer engineered floors including all of our Uptown hardwoods.

 When Should They Be Installed?